Pay by Phone Bill Refunds and Charge Disputes 2026: A Complete Guide

 3.2 Duplicate or stuck deposits

 Occurs when SMS reply times out.
 Screenshot both SMS replies and the duplicate ledger.
-Most casinos credit a manual reversal within 24 h if evidence is clear.
+Most casinos credit a manual reversal within 24 hours if the evidence is clear.

 3.3 Monthly bill shock

-If you forgot multiple Boku top-ups and can’t pay the invoice, request a Payment Plan under your network’s financial hardship policy – all four UK MNOs publish one :contentReference[oaicite:7]{index=7}.
+If you forgot multiple Boku top-ups and can’t pay the invoice, request a Payment Plan under your network’s financial hardship policy – all four UK MNOs publish one.

 Copy-paste template for networks & providers